CyberFlameGO/svnpython/Doc/library/os.rst

    Open a new pseudo-terminal pair.
 Return a pair of file descriptors ``(master, slave)`` for the pty and the tty, respectively.
 For a (slightly) more portable approach, use the :mod:`pty` module.
-Availability: some flavors of Unix.
+Availability: Macintosh, some flavors of Unix.

 .. function:: pipe()

    Create a pipe.
 Return a pair of file descriptors ``(r, w)`` usable for reading and writing, respectively.
-Availability: Unix, Windows.
+Availability: Macintosh, Unix, Windows.

 .. function:: read(fd, n)

    Read at most *n* bytes from file descriptor *fd*.
 Return a string containing the bytes read.
 If the end of the file referred to by *fd* has been reached, an empty string is returned.
-Availability: Unix, Windows.
+Availability: Macintosh, Unix, Windows.

    .. note::

-      This function is intended for low-level I/O and must be applied to a file descriptor as returned by :func:`os.open` or :func:`pipe`.
-To read a "file object" returned by the built-in function :func:`open` or by :func:`popen` or :func:`fdopen`, or :data:`sys.stdin`, use its :meth:`~file.read` or :meth:`~file.readline` methods.
+      This function is intended for low-level I/O and must be applied to a file descriptor as returned by :func:`open` or :func:`pipe`.
+To read a "file object" returned by the built-in function :func:`open` or by :func:`popen` or :func:`fdopen`, or :data:`sys.stdin`, use its :meth:`read` or :meth:`readline` methods.

 .. function:: tcgetpgrp(fd)

-   Return the process group associated with the terminal given by *fd* (an open file descriptor as returned by :func:`os.open`).
-Availability: Unix.
+   Return the process group associated with the terminal given by *fd* (an open file descriptor as returned by :func:`open`).
+Availability: Macintosh, Unix.

 .. function:: tcsetpgrp(fd, pg)

-   Set the process group associated with the terminal given by *fd* (an open file descriptor as returned by :func:`os.open`) to *pg*.
-Availability: Unix.
+   Set the process group associated with the terminal given by *fd* (an open file descriptor as returned by :func:`open`) to *pg*.
+Availability: Macintosh, Unix.

 .. function:: ttyname(fd)

    Return a string which specifies the terminal device associated with file descriptor *fd*.
 If *fd* is not associated with a terminal device, an exception is raised.
-Availability: Unix.
+Availability:Macintosh, Unix.

 .. function:: write(fd, str)

    Write the string *str* to file descriptor *fd*.
 Return the number of bytes actually written.
-Availability: Unix, Windows.
+Availability: Macintosh, Unix, Windows.

    .. note::

-      This function is intended for low-level I/O and must be applied to a file descriptor as returned by :func:`os.open` or :func:`pipe`.
-To write a "file object" returned by the built-in function :func:`open` or by :func:`popen` or :func:`fdopen`, or :data:`sys.stdout` or :data:`sys.stderr`, use its :meth:`~file.write` method.
+      This function is intended for low-level I/O and must be applied to a file descriptor as returned by :func:`open` or :func:`pipe`.
+To write a "file object" returned by the built-in function :func:`open` or by :func:`popen` or :func:`fdopen`, or :data:`sys.stdout` or :data:`sys.stderr`, use its :meth:`write` method.

-The following constants are options for the *flags* parameter to the :func:`~os.open` function.
-They can be combined using the bitwise OR operator ``|``.
-Some of them are not available on all platforms.
-For descriptions of their availability and use, consult the :manpage:`open(2)` manual page on Unix or `the MSDN <http://msdn.microsoft.com/en-us/library/z0kc8e3z.aspx>`_ on Windows.
+The following data items are available for use in constructing the *flags* parameter to the :func:`open` function.
+Some items will not be available on all platforms.
+For descriptions of their availability and use, consult :manpage:`open(2)`.

 .. data:: O_RDONLY